Menu

 };

-The January AI API uses bearer tokens for authentication.
-To obtain an API key, please send an email with your request.
+To get an API key, email us with your request.

 Authorization: Bearer YOUR_API_KEY